About antigonight: art after dark festival

 Antigonight acknowledges the over-representation of White, cisgender, able-bodied voices in the arts.
 We prioritize and encourage perspectives, work, and input from individuals who belong to L’nuewa’ki (Mi’kma’ki)/Nova Scotia’s marginalized and underrepresented communities.
-We strongly encourage applicants to self-identify in their application.

 - Provide free and accessible arts programming for North-Eastern L’nuewa’ki (Mi’kma’ki)/Nova Scotia.